 Keep in mind that some overseas countries do not allow certain types of animals in or out of their country.
 The Department of State website provides some very helpful information aside from what your military orders will contain.
-Specifics on diseases, appropriate immunizations, agricultural items not allowed, types of animals not allowed and travel warnings, etc. Their website for is www.state.gov and for international travel see www.travel.state.gov.
+Specifics on diseases, appropriate immunizations, agricultural items not allowed, types of animals not allowed and travel warnings, etc. Their website is www.state.gov, and for international travel see www.travel.state.gov.

 - The Department of Defense – Joint Personal Property Shipping Office